 How often to clean your washing machine

-If you’re anything like me, you might wonder why you need to clean your washing machine given that it spends all its’ working time full of water and soap, but all washing machines should be cleaned once a month to keep them working well.
+If you’re anything like me, you might wonder why you need to clean your washing machine given that it spends the majority of its time full of water and soap, but all washing machines should be cleaned once a month to keep them working well.
 If you use cloth nappies then part of your cloth diaper wash routine should be to clean your washing machine with vinegar and soda crystals twice a month: once on the 1st of the month (easy to remember) and again two weeks later.
 I use half a cup each of white vinegar and DP soda crystals in the drum and run the washing machine (empty) on a 3 hour 90° cycle

 What are the best reusable nappies?